 - courses that explore the environmental consequences of STEM innovation.

-To begin the certificate, students must be in good academic standing in the College of Engineering and Applied Science and must complete a certificate enrollment with Paul Diduch of the Herbst Program of Humanities in Engineering.
+To begin the certificate, students must be in good academic standing in the College of Engineering and Applied Science and must complete a certificate enrollment with Paul Diduch of the Herbst Program for Engineering, Ethics & Society.

 Students must complete 15 credits, including one required course and four approved electives, with a minimum grade of C+.